gd0st/banfeed/README.md

 ## BanFeed

-Start the app in development mode with `npm start`
+Start the app in development mode with `yarn start`

-Start the Storybook with `npm run storybook`
+Start the Storybook with `yarn storybook`